WA HACC transition

 The Commonwealth and the Western Australian governments are committed to a smooth transition for existing HACC providers and clients.

-The existing Western Australian Home and Community Care Programs are jointly funded Commonwealth-state programs and will continue to be administered by the state government until the new arrangements are in place.
+The existing Western Australian Home and Community Care Programs is a jointly funded Commonwealth-state programs and will continue to be administered by the state government until the new arrangements are in place.

-The Commonwealth and Western Australia will continue to communicate regularly with stakeholders on progress of the transition.
+The Commonwealth and Western Australian governments will continue to communicate regularly with stakeholders on progress of the transition.